smartcorelib/smartcorelib.org/user_guide/quick_start.md

 ## What can I do next?

-If you are done reading through this page we would recommend to go a specific section that interests you most.
+If you are done reading through this page we would recommend to go to a specific section that interests you most.
 User's manual is organized into these broad categories:
 * [Supervised Learning](/user_guide/supervised.html), in this section you will find tree-based, linear and KNN models.
 * [Unsupervised Learning](/user_guide/unsupervised.html), unsupervised methods like clustering and matrix decomposition methods.
 * [Model Selection](/user_guide/model_selection.html), varios metrics for model evaluation.